-In addition, the Annexure to Overview of Provincial Revenue and Expenditure makes provision for the expansion of economic classification of payment items to be included under the category: "Goods and Services" (38 level 4 items).
-These items bring prominence to a number of payment items and foster improved transparency with regard to some of the relevant detail.
+In addition, the Annexure to OPRE makes provision for the expansion of economic classification of payment items to be included under the category: "Goods and Services" (38 level 4 items).
+These items bring attention to a number of payment items and foster improved transparency with regard to some of the relevant detail.